Provencal Art Crafts

 "type of poetry also began in Tuscany.
 Guittone d'Arezzo made art abandon chivalry and Provençal forms for national motives and Latin forms.
 He attempted political..."

-Article title : Muslim settlement of Lucera
+Article title : Muslim expulsion to Lucera

 "Burgundian and Provençal soldiers and farmers as possible.
 A remnant of the descendants of these Provençal colonists, still speaking a Franco-Provençal dialect..."